 What are the advantages and disadvantages of selling my house privately?

 Some people choose to sell their house privately, without the help of a real estate agent.
-For others, the skills, resources and experience of a real estate agent is worth the price they have to pay in commission.
+For others, the skills, resources and experience of a real estate agent are worth the price they pay in commission.
 You should weigh up the pros and cons of selling your house privately before making a decision.

-The main advantage of selling a house privately is that you don’t have to pay a real estate agent commission (you could save thousands of dollard depending on the eventual selling price.
-You also have more control of the sale and negotiation process by having direct contact with potential buyers.
+The main advantage of selling your house privately is to save on the cost of a real estate agent commission (you could save thousands of dollars depending on the eventual selling price).
+By selling the house yourself, you will also have more control of the sale and negotiation process by having direct contact with potential buyers.

 I’m selling my house myself.
 What are the steps?

-- Once an offer has gone “unconditional” (when the buyer is legally bound to buy the property), prepare to move out by arranging for:
+- Once an offer has gone “unconditional” (when all of the conditions in the sales and purchase agreement have been met, and the buyer is legally bound to buy the property), prepare to move out by arranging for:

-- Your house and contents insurance to be cancelled or transferred
+- your house and contents insurance to be cancelled or transferred; and

-- Your paper and milk deliveries to be cancelled
+- your newspaper and any other regular deliveries to be cancelled.

 Back to top